p4 jobs

 If you’re not sure of a field’s type, run p4 jobspec -o, which outputs the job specification used at your site.
 The p4 jobspec field called Fields: contains the job fields' names and datatypes.
 See p4 jobspec for a discussion of the different field types.

 • p4 jobs sorts its output alphanumerically by job name, which also happens to be the chronological order in which the jobs were entered.
-If you use job names other than the standard Helix Server names, this ordering may not help much.
+If you use job names other than the standard Helix Core Server names, the ordering might or might not be helpful.

 • You can use the * wildcard to determine if a text field contains a value or not by checking for the job view "field=*"; any non-null value for field matches.